-De Superfriezen (‘The Super Frisians’) not only represent the modest community of Heerenveen but Friesland, a province of north-west Netherlands with its own flag, language and anthem.
+De Superfriezen (‘The Super Frisians’) not only represent the modest community of Heerenveen but Friesland, a province of northern Netherlands with its own flag, language and anthem.
 All combine for the displays of regional pride whenever Heerenveen – Hearrenfean to locals, or ‘Fean’ for short – stride out onto the pitch at the Abe Lenstra Stadion.

 Named after the best player to have come out of Heerenveen – in fact, one of the best to have come out of Holland – the stadium is a modern arena of 26,000 capacity, its international standard ample illustration of the club’s meteoric progress from regional also-rans to Champions League participants.

 Previously, the club had only once been in the limelight, during and soon after the dark days of World War II.
 Formed from various mergers in 1920, then-named VV Heerenveen moved from Holland’s third to second tier in 1938 around the same time that a precocious local teenager joined the forward line at Sportpark Noord.

 In photographs, Abe Lenstra, slight, unassuming, a wave of dark hair pushed to one side, looks like the boy who would deliver your Heerenveense Courant in the morning.
 In reality, he was a deadly striker.
 Over nearly two decades at VV Heerenveen, a decade as a fully paid professional in Enschede and in 47 matches in the orange of Holland, he scored nearly as many goals as games he played in – a figure approaching 800.
 Streets are named after him in seven cities across the Netherlands.